dimi-fn/Various-Data-Science-Scripts/Web Development/TDD/README.md

 * `npm run test` for testing

-* In order to have a check on what percentage of your code has test coverage, modify again the **package.json** file:
+* In order to have a check on what percentage of your test coverage, modify again the **package.json** file:
+    * (test coverage is the percent of the degree to which the source code of a program is executed when a particular test suite is run)

         "scripts": {
         "test": "jest --watch --silent",